worktheclock/replit.github.io/Teams/PinboardProjectPart1.md

 ### Transition

-Further down you will see use the `opacity`, `transform` and `transition` properties being used on a CSS class called `info`.
+Further down you will see the `opacity`, `transform` and `transition` properties being used on a CSS class called `info`.
 We can use the `transition` property to tell CSS to animate the change in specific CSS values.
 In our case, we are telling it to animate changes in `opacity` and `transform`.
 This is used to create the sliding effect of the tags when you hover over an image.

 We use `.pin:hover .info` and `pin:hover .remove` to change the styling of the `info` and `remove` CSS classes.
 The blank space between each of these two classes indicates a parent-child relationship.
 In other words, when users hover over the parent (`pin`) then the following should be applied to the children: `info` and `remove`.
 Note that, likewise, if a user no longer hovers over an image the styling is animated back to its original resting state.